Change or deactivation of job search

 Studying while working

-If you are working, you can take multiform studies or ask your employer about the possibility of taking job alternation or study leave.
+If you are working, you can take multiform studies or ask your employer about the possibility of taking study leave.

 Multiform studies are designed to be taken alongside work, so contact teaching is reduced and mostly takes place in the evenings and on weekends.
-Multiform studies combine different forms of study, which may include contact teaching, online learning, working in study groups and independent study, for example.
+Multiform studies combine different forms of study, which may include contact teaching, online learning, working in study groups, and independent study, for example.

 Policies on study leave vary from workplace to workplace, so discuss them with your own employer.